 - Isaac Newton, born in the 17th century, was an English physicist and mathematician.
 He made many contributions, including the theory that white light is a composite of all colors of the spectrum.
 He wrote a “momentous book on physics” and co-developed calculus theories.
 He is particularly well known for his descriptions of the laws of motion and gravitation (associated with the famous story of his stroke of insight from seeing an apple fall from a tree).

-- “Newtonian physics,” also called “Newtonian or classical mechanics,” is the description of mechanical events (those which involve forces acting on matter) using the laws of motion and gravitation.
+- “Newtonian Physics” or “Classical Mechanics,” are phrases sometimes used to describe mechanical events (those which involve forces acting on matter) using the laws of motion and gravitation.
 “Several ideas developed by later scientists, especially the concept of energy, which was not defined scientifically until the late 1700s, are also part of the physics now termed Newtonian.” (source)

 Einstein Overturned Newton’s Concept of the Universe

 Isaac Newton’s universal principles of gravity found no parallels in science at the time.
 Of course, Newton was proven wrong on some of his key assumptions.
 In the 20th century, Albert Einstein would overturn Newton’s concept of the universe, stating that space, distance and motion were not absolute but relative, and that the universe was more fantastic than Newton had ever conceived.– Biography.com